amine-baaa/gruntwork-terraform-on-premise-cloud-aws-wan/README.md

 ---

 #### 5. **Traffic Segmentation**

- in the EU region.

 - **Segments**:
-    1. **Production US Segment**: For live production workloads in the US region.
+    1. Production US Segment: For live production workloads in the US region.
-    2. **Production EU Segment**: For live production workloads in the EU region.
+    2. Production EU Segment: For live production workloads in the EU region.
-    3. **Staging US Segment**: For pre-production and testing environments in US region.
+    3. Staging US Segment: For pre-production and testing environments in US region.
-    4. **Staging EU Segment**: For pre-production and testing environments in EU region.
+    4. Staging EU Segment: For pre-production and testing environments in EU region.
-    5. **Shared Services Segment**: Contains shared infrastructure services used by all environments.
+    5. Shared Services Segment: Contains shared infrastructure services used by all environments.
-    6. **Hybrid Segment**: For workloads that span on-premises and cloud.
+    6. Hybrid Segment: For workloads that span on-premises and cloud.
 - **Traffic Flows**:
     - Traffic is color-coded based on the segment (e.g., blue for Production, orange for Staging).
     - Traffic between segments follows defined routing policies, with **send-via** actions ensuring inspection and control.